 Impact on Charter School Oversight

 Charter schools are public schools.
 As public schools, they are governed by federal and state laws.
-Charter schools are commonly exempted from many state laws—autonomy and flexibility are hallmarks of the charter school model—but federal law cannot be waived.
+Charter schools are commonly exempted from many state laws—autonomy and flexibility are hallmarks of the charter school model—but federal education policy law cannot be waived.

-The largest pot of federal education funding.
+The largest pot of federal education policy funding.
 In order to receive funds, a state must have an approved plan that meets requirements for: state academic achievement standards, state assessments, state report cards, and required improvement efforts for identified low-performing schools.
 This includes setting goals for, and reporting on the performance of, different student population groups.

 - Title I helps authorizers answer two key questions: how well is a school performing, and is it serving all populations of students well?

 It provides annual, comparable data on a variety of performance metrics for every charter school, including data divided by student population groups.
 How a state designs its systems, and chooses to report on these requirements, will have a direct impact on the type and content of the standard annual performance data a public charter school authorizer can access from the state.